Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Preliminaries

 \subsection{Qudit hypergraph states}

 A set of states that is closely related to the Clifford group is the set of {\it qudit hypergraph states} \cite{qudithypergraph1,qudithypergraph2}.
-These are the extension to higher-dimensional systems of multi-qubit hypergraph states, where both classes have been used in entanglement theory \cite{hypergraph1,hypergraph2,hypergraph3}, the foundations of quantum theory \cite{hypergraph4} and quantum information \cite{hypergraph5,hypergraph6} .
+These are the extension to higher-dimensional systems of multi-qubit hypergraph states, where both classes have been used in entanglement theory \cite{hypergraph1,hypergraph2,hypergraph3}, the foundations of quantum theory \cite{hypergraph4} and quantum information \cite{hypergraph5,hypergraph6}.
+Recent reviews on these topics can be found in \cite{hyperrev1,hyperrev2}.

 In a given dimension $d$, the idea is to associate to a given multi-hypergraph $H=(V,E)$ a quantum state $|H\rangle$ via the following recipe: (i) For each vertex $v\in V$, there is a local state $|+_v\rangle=F_v|0_v\rangle$ and we define $|+\rangle^V=\bigotimes_{v\in V}|+_v\rangle$; (ii) For each hyperedge $e\in E$ with multiplicity $g_e\in\mathbb{Z}_d$, we apply the gate $C^{(e)}Z^{g_e}$ on $|+\rangle^V$.
 Thus the qudit hypergraph state that represents the multi-hypergraph $H=(V,E)$ is given by